pythonlover02/Proton-Sarek/README.md

 4. Log in inside Steam and go to the option menu, then compatibility and check Enable "Enable Steam Play for all other titles", instead of the default proton, choose the one that you downloaded.

 5. Restart and thats it!!!
 Enjoy :P

-## GPU List:
-Here its the GPU List of the ones on witch its recommended to use this Proton Build

-### NVIDIA:
-On NVIDIA cards, it should be all the ones that are stuck on the 470 drivers, previous drivers like 440, 415, 390 and Nouveau users.

-### Intel && AMD:
-Any GPU or iGPU that is OpenGL only or has a Vulkan API lower than 1.3.

 ## Parameters: